 Plastic Drawers Under the Sink

-*Important note: If you choose to store medicine or other hazardous products under the sink, be sure to add child locks to protect any little ones who may make their way into your bathroom.
+*Important note: If you choose to store medicine or other hazardous products under the sink, make sure to add child locks to protect any little ones who may make their way into your bathroom.
 Even if there are no kids in your home, it’s a nice safety precaution if you might have guests!

 Here’s my before and after:

-Hooks are also helpful for adding some more useful storage on the inside of cabinet doors.
-Here I cut up a plastic shoe organizer and hung it on the inside of the door.
+As you brainstorm your hanging items, don’t hesitate to get creative.
+Here, I cut up a plastic shoe organizer and hung it inside the door.
 Now it’s the perfect place to store small hair appliances like a curling iron, flat iron, and hairbrushes.
 It’s one of my favorite bathroom organization ideas!

-Similar to a tiered tray, a small caddy is a great way to keep kids’ hair supplies, toiletries or cleaners.
-If you have older kids in your home, this would be a useful solution for storage for multiple teens who are all using different toiletries.
-Designate one caddy per person.
-When the supplies inside are done being used, all you have to do is grab the handle and stick it under the sink out of view.
+Like a tiered tray, a small caddy is a great way to store kids’ hair supplies, toiletries, or cleaners.
+If you have older kids in your home, a caddy is also useful when each person uses different toiletries.
+Just designate one caddy per person, and when they’re done getting ready for the day, the entire caddy can be placed under the sink and out of view.

 Organize Headbands with a Canister

-In a home with all girls, we have plenty of hair accessories to organize.
+My home is all girls, so we have plenty of hair accessories to organize.
 This old round canister placed in a drawer keeps our headbands in order and handy.
 You could even use a smaller version (like a paper towel roll!) to store regular hair ties.